mmai/wp-pataphysics/readme.txt

 === Pataphysics ===
-Contributors: @rhumbs
+Contributors: rhumbs
 Tags: shortcode, widget
 Requires at least: 2.5
-Tested up to: 4.7
+Tested up to: 5.0
 Stable tag: trunk

 Enable a shortcode which displays dates according to the Pataphysical Calendar